Nebraskinator/StreetFighter2AI/README.md

 ======
 - Games are loaded from file to fill the replay_buffer
 - Experiences are sampled using Prioritized Experience Replay
-- Policy network is trained to the normalized value of each move from the self play truncated search
+- Policy network is trained to the normalized value of each move from the truncated search during self play
 - Value network is trained to the time-discounted future value + discounted accumulated future reward
 - Reward network is trained to the reward values
 - Exploration network is trained to the predicted policy from the Policy network.
 The loss value for the policy network is reduced by a fraction of the exploration network's loss.